 How to Become a Statistician

 For statisticians, problem-solving and communication skills are as important as prowess in mathematics and data analytics.
-Acquiring the skills and experience required for a career as a statistician may begin in high school by taking classes in mathematics and science, but also by studying English and computer courses, as the American Statistical Association’s This Is Statistics site explains.
+Acquiring the skills and experience required for a career as a statistician may begin by earning a bachelor’s degree in mathematics, computer science, or a related discipline.

 - Statistical analysis